rstemmer/musicdb/docs/source/usage/install.rst

    In Germany, password protecting the audio stream is mandatory for legal reasons (GEMA).
    Configure Icecast to ask for a password if the stream is accessible from the internet.

+   See :ref:`Password Protected Audio Stream` for information on how to configure Icecast that way.

 Download
 --------